 Here you can find a list of wines that we think are currently drinking well; wines that we have enjoyed recently and would like to share with you!

-Clos de l’Azerolle, Minervois “Le Rouge de l’Azerolle” 2013
+Clos de l’Azerolle, Minervois “Le Rouge de l’Azerolle” 2013 (Languedoc, France)

 Located in Badens due east of Carcassonne in the south west part of Minervois, Raymond Julien is a grower to watch.
 Le Rouge de l’Azerolle is a super-drinkable, fruit forward red from 50 year old Carignan vines with a modern style, but very well done.

 Aroa, Garnacha Tinto 2013 (Navarra, Spain)

 Aroa is a “boutique” winery in the D.O.
 Navarra, pioneering the renewal of ecological and biodynamic agriculture.
 All of the vineyards are ecologically-based and cared for with ancient methods, utilizing all-natural products to allow nature to do its work.
 It is located in one of the highest regions of Navarra, offering a unique freshness to the wines resulting from the Atlantic influences of the Bay of Biscay and the Mediterranean climate.
 This is one of the northern-most regions of the Peninsula where red grapes are grown.

 The red is the result of organically farmed Garnacha Tinto vines grown at altitude with no sulphur added during the process and shows deliciously clean strawberry and raspberry fruit.
 The altitude gives acidity to the palate, which is fresh and elegant.